byuflowlab/OpenFASTTools.jl/docs/src/quickstart.md

 adblade, irads = OpenFASTsr.CreateAD15Blade(rads, radschords, radstwists, radscones, radsconeangs, radssweeps, radsafid, tiprad, hubrad, cylinderrad, airfoilrad, pitch; numnodes=50, notes = "20kW UAE Turbine", verbose=false)

 ```

+### Writing to File
+At this point, we can do what we want with the files now.
+Likely you'll want to use them in a simulation, so first we'll write the objects to file.

+### Running AeroDyn

+### Reading the Output File(s)

+### Reading AeroDyn Files

+## Running OpenFAST
+Because you have to use a minimum of three modules (InflowWind, AeroDyn, and ElastoDyn), this is a little more involved.
+Luckily, it follows about the same procedure from before.

+!!! tip
+    While reading and writing your files using OpenFASTsr can be useful, sometimes I just take an old input file and change it manually (especially if I don't plan on making lots of changes).